The crucial items you don't want to forget when setting off for university!

 When you go and buy them, there are lots of different descriptions on the packets that will make your head spin.

 There are different types, shapes and the amount of light that each give off.
 Replace like with like and you won’t go far wrong.
-One thing to remember is if you’re paying the electric bill, the more powerful a bulb, the more electricity it will use – An obvious thing to say, but all that electricity will need paying for.
+One thing to remember is if you’re paying the electric bill, the more powerful a bulb, the more electricity it will use, not great for the planet– An obvious thing to say, but all that electricity will need paying for.

 Extra kitchen utensils

-You can buy reusable fabric cleaning cloths, but are you going to wash them regularily?
+You can buy reusable fabric cleaning cloths, and washing them makes this the most sustainable way to go, but are you going to wash them regularly?
 If not, grab a pack of disposable ones, then you use them for a few days, rinsing as you go, and then throw them away.
-More expensive in the long run, but you don’t want to spread the bugs.
+More expensive in the long run, but you don’t want to spread the bugs and hygiene is especially important at the moment with Covid 19 still around.

 Torch and batteries